You are here

 Kaslo also has a collection of art throughout the village, with new stores and artisan shops displaying their wares on Kaslo's vibrant streets.
 Many downtown heritage buildings have been lovingly restored.

-An original streetcar, restored to its original glory, runs all summer and fall along Nelson's waterfront.
-In Kaslo, the SS Moyie, the oldest preserved sternwheeler in the world, is restored to give visitors a feel for real life in the 1800s along the Kootenay and Columbia rivers.
-The downtown areas of both Kaslo and Nelson are full of lovingly restored heritage buildings.
+And no mention of Kaslo can go without the SS Moyie, the oldest preserved sternwheeler in the world.
+It was restored to give visitors a feel for real life in the 1800s along the Kootenay and Columbia rivers.

 Street Car #23 - Electric Tram

 Situated along the lakefront, in beautiful, Nelson, BC lies a historical marvel - Streetcar #23, a fully functional streetcar from the early 1900's.